Ghati Subramanya: Design

-The idol of Kartikeya with a seven headed cobra is made from a single stone.
-On the rear of the stone is the carving of Narasimha.
+The idol of Kartikeya with a seven headed cobra is swyambu (emerged from Earth on its own including the shape etc,.)
+On the rear side is Lord Narasimha.
 It faces eastwards while the idol of Lord Narasimha faces westwards.
 To ensure that both deities are visible to devotees at the same time, a huge mirror was placed in the rear in the sanctum sanctorum.

-Locality

-Ghati Subramanya is about 60km from Bangalore.
-The most popular route is via Doddaballapura.
-If opting for a public transport, direct routes to Ghati from Bangalore are pretty less in number and one may have to change over at Doddaballapura.